-- (iii) Azam is entitled to a credit of RM6000 as the car is used exclusively (100%) for business purposes i.e. a car for his driving school. - (iv) Sale of car by dealer to hirer for the balance 90% may be through HP financing where payment by the hirer is in installment payments to the financier.
-HP financing by a financier is an exempt supply and is not subject to GST. - (v) No GST liability arises for the FI at the time the installments are received by the FI during the term of the hire purchase agreement.
-The GST will have been accounted for by the dealer when the goods were handed over to the customer. - (vi) Any associated fees and charges, such as late payment fees incurred under the terms of the hire purchase arrangement is subject to GST.
+(iii) Azam is entitled to a credit of RM6000 as the car is used exclusively (100%) for business purposes i.e. a car for his driving school.

+- (iv) Sale of car by dealer to hirer for the balance 90% may be through HP financing where payment by the hirer is in instalments payments to the financier.
+HP financing by a financier is an exempt supply and is not subject to GST. - (v) No GST liability arises for the FI at the time the instalments are received by the FI during the term of the hire purchase agreement.
+The GST will have been accounted for by the dealer when the goods were handed over to the customer. - (vi) Any fee based services under the terms of the hire purchase arrangement is subject to GST.
+Penalty of late payment is out of scope.